givelotus/lotusd/doc/reduce-memory.md

 lotusd
 ```

 The behavior was introduced to increase CPU locality of allocated memory and performance with concurrent allocation, so this setting could in theory reduce performance.
-However, in Bitcoin ABC very little parallel allocation happens, so the impact is expected to be small or absent.
+However, in Lotus very little parallel allocation happens, so the impact is expected to be small or absent.